NeilJustice/FileArb/README.md

 `--random-bytes` can be speecified to create a binary file containing random bytes sampled from `std::random_device`.

-Resulting binary file from running `filearb create-binary-file --target=C:\FileArbTesting --bytes=64 --random-bytes`:
+Here are the contents of one potential random binary file after running `filearb create-binary-file --target=C:\FileArbTesting --bytes=64 --random-bytes`:

 ![Random binary file in HxD](Screenshots/Windows/RandomBinaryFileInHxD.png)